Integrated onsite pharmacy decreases prescription costs and promotes medication adherence

 In 2008, Premise Health built an integrated pharmacy solution that made it easier for employees to access care and obtain necessary medication.
 This onsite, dedicated solution was staffed with two full-time pharmacists and three technicians.

 In contrast to typical retail pharmacies that decrease headcount in order to achieve profitability, Premise Health’s pharmacy solutions emphasize personalized service.
 Our pharmacists and technicians are motivated to build member relationships in order to improve health and medication adherence.

-The program delivered additional value through pharmacist-facilitated counseling, drug monitoring, patient education, and care coordination to drive effective self-management practices and boost medication adherence.
+The program delivered additional value through pharmacist-facilitated counseling, drug monitoring, member education, and care coordination to drive effective self-management practices and boost medication adherence.
 Other benefits included:

 - Free generic prescriptions for enrolled PPO members

 - 15% discount for health savings plan participants